frtcsk33/frtcsk33/README.md

 ### Hi there, I'm Fırat. :blush:

-## I'm a student who wants to learn more about programming.
+## I'm a Junior Full-Stack Developer who wants to learn more about programming.

 ## Reach out to me